 “Gary, so much of what students blog about is crap and not worth reading.
 It seems like the emphasis is on creating content, but not quality content.” my coworker Tara commented last week.

 Her point is so important, and one that educators are struggling with around the world.
-As schools are moving towards student blogging platforms such as kidblogs, edublogs and word press, the question is: “How do we use blogs to compliment classroom activities and serve as a portfolio of learning?”
+As schools are moving towards student blogging platforms such as kidblogs, edublogs and WordPress, the question is: “How do we use blogs to compliment classroom activities and serve as a portfolio of learning?”

 The war cry of 21st century educator is that students be content creators.
 While I agree with this, we must be careful not to sacrifice quality before fully embracing digital learning platforms like blogs and wikis.
-The internet is so littered with poor quality writing, that we now have to teach students how to evaluate the reliability of their source, rate for bias, and check sources.
+The internet is so littered with poor quality writing, that we now have to teach students how to evaluate the reliability of their source, rate for bias, and thoroughly check references.

 Depending on where you are with blogging in your classroom, consider these tips to make student blogging more meaningful, more creative, and more fun.